Corporate Farming & Land Ownership Laws – An Overview

 Foreign Ownership Laws

-In general, a “foreign ownership law” is a law that restricts certain foreign individuals, foreign entities, or foreign governments from acquiring, transferring, holding, or investing in U.S. real estate, specifically private agricultural land located within the U.S. Currently, no federal foreign ownership law exists, but there are approximately twenty-four states that specifically forbit or limit foreign ownership of farmland within their state.
+In general, a “foreign ownership law” is a law that restricts certain foreign individuals, foreign entities, or foreign governments from acquiring, transferring, holding, or investing in U.S. real estate, specifically private agricultural land located within the U.S. Currently, no federal foreign ownership law exists, but there are approximately twenty-five states that specifically forbit or limit foreign ownership of farmland within their state.
 Although no federal law exists, the federal government monitors certain foreign acquisitions and landholdings in agricultural land through the Agricultural Foreign Investment Disclosure Act (“AFIDA”) of 1978.
 Essentially, AFIDA requires certain foreign persons to disclose their interests in U.S. farmland to USDA.

-States that have a foreign ownership law include: Alabama, Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Virginia, and Wisconsin.
-Other states, such as Georgia, Maryland, and New Jersey have enacted statutes that permit foreign persons to purchase or hold real estate within their state to some degree.
+States that have a foreign ownership law include: Alabama, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Virginia, and Wisconsin.
+Other states, such as Maryland and New Jersey, have enacted statutes that permit foreign persons to purchase or hold real estate within their state to some degree.
 However, these states’ laws condition land ownership rights on certain factors.
 For example, New Jersey’s law expressly provides land ownership rights to “alien friends” who are domiciled and have a residency within the U.S. See N.J.
 Stat.
 Ann. § 46:3-18.
 Maryland provides real property rights to an “alien who is not an enemy.”
 See Md.
 Code Ann., Real Prop. § 14-101.
 Although these laws do not contain language that strictly prohibits foreign ownership of real property within their state, these statutes could be construed as a restriction on foreign investments that are not expressly permitted under these states’ laws.

-Even though approximately twenty-four states have foreign ownership laws, each state has taken its own approach to restricting foreign ownership of farmland within its borders.
+Even though approximately twenty-five states have foreign ownership laws, each state has taken its own approach to restricting foreign ownership of farmland within its borders.
 For example, some states define “agricultural land” and “farming” differently from other states, restrict only certain types of foreign investors, or allow foreign purchasers to acquire a certain acreage amount of farmland.

 Because each state has taken its own approach to its foreign ownership law, many states restrict different types of foreign investors, such as foreign individuals or nonresident aliens, foreign businesses and corporations, or foreign governments.
 Additionally, some states restrict certain parties associated with a restricted foreign investor, such as an agent or trustee.
 For example, Indiana’s foreign ownership law restricts only foreign business entities from purchasing agricultural land while Arkansas’ law restricts certain foreign individuals, business entities, and governments from specific countries.

 Aside from restricting certain foreign investors from purchasing agricultural land, some states have their own reporting requirements.
-These states, which include Arkansas, Florida, Illinois, Indiana, Iowa, Kansas, Maine, Minnesota, Missouri, Nebraska, Ohio, South Dakota, Tennessee, and Wisconsin, require foreign persons and entities to report their purchase or ownership interest in farmland within their state.
+These states, which include Arkansas, Florida, Illinois, Indiana, Iowa, Kansas, Maine, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Tennessee, and Wisconsin, require foreign persons and entities to report their purchase or ownership interest in farmland within their state.
 These state reporting statutes often correspond with the federal reporting law under AFIDA.
 Pennsylvania does not have reporting requirements separate from AFIDA; rather, the state has enacted a law that requires the Pennsylvania Department of Agriculture to review AFIDA data to ensure compliance with the state’s restriction on foreign ownership of agricultural land.
 In Virginia, foreign persons and entities are not required to report their agricultural landholdings, but state law requires the Virginia Department of Agriculture and Consumer Services to compile an annual report that contains certain information concerning foreign ownership and investments in the state’s agricultural land.
 Mississippi has created a committee to study and monitor foreign interests in agricultural land, water rights, and energy production within the state, but no reporting requirement has been established by the state.

 States’ foreign ownership laws and state-level reporting statutes are compiled under NALC’s Statutes Regulating Ownership of Agricultural Land here.